NMEA 0183: Revisions

 NMEA 0183 continued to be maintained separately: V4.10 was published in early May 2012, and an erratum noted on 12 May 2012.

 On November 27, 2018, it was issued an update to version 4.11, which supports Global Navigation Satellite Systems other than GPS.
+As of December 2023, NMEA has published the version 4.30 which replaces Version 4.11 and includes updates to the entire suite of GNSS sentences with significant interface updates for the use of GPS, GLONASS, GALILEO, BDS, QZSS, and NavIC/IRNSS satellite systems.